delassus/DDPG-Collaboration-Competition/README.md

 8. Run the agent

-   To start training, simply open TennisPre.ipynb in Jupyter Notebook and follow the instructions given there.
+   To start training, simply open DDPG.ipynb in Jupyter Notebook and follow the instructions given there.
-   You can either train the agent: this takes about 3 hours to reach a score of 0.5, however the training being stochastic it may take much longer.
+   You can either train the agent: this takes about 30 minutes to reach a score of 0.5.
 You can skip the training and watch a trained agent using the provided trained weights.